microsoft/Windows-DevRel/Tutorials/winui-local-ai/6-phi-silica.md

 using System.Collections.ObjectModel;
 ```

-1. Make the AIModelService class public:
+6. Make the AIModelService class public:

 ```c#
 public class AIModelService
 ```

-Windows Copilot Runtime APIs, the app should first check for the availability of the AI model supporting that feature.
-Unlike typical Windows App SDK APIs, where a developer can call an API to immediately provide functionality or content, the Windows Copilot Runtime APIs rely on the model being available on the user's machine.
+Windows AI Foundry​ APIs, the app should first check for the availability of the AI model supporting that feature.
+Unlike typical Windows App SDK APIs, where a developer can call an API to immediately provide functionality or content, the Windows AI Foundry​ APIs rely on the model being available on the user's machine.

 To check if the model required by an AI feature is available on the user's device, begin by calling the `GetReadyState` method and see if it's ready.
 If its not then use the `EnsureReadyAsync` to make sure it's installed on the user's device.

-1. Add the following to the AIModelService
+7. Add the following to the AIModelService

 ```c#
 public async Task InitializeModelsAsync()